Playmobil: The Movie: Plot

-Marla is a formerly free-spirited girl who has grown up to be responsible yet overprotective in order to care for her brother Charlie, who has grown lonely and disconnected from her after the death of their parents in a car accident.
+Marla is a formerly free-spirited girl who has grown up to be responsible yet overprotective in caring for her brother, Charlie.
+Charlie has grown lonely and disconnected from her after their parents died in a car accident.
 One night, Charlie sneaks out to visit a toy museum with a Playmobil exhibit.
 After Marla arrives and tells Charlie off for running away, a lighthouse illuminates them and transports them to the Playmobil world.

-Marla and Charlie –who has been transformed into a viking warrior– find themselves in the middle of a viking battle, and Charlie helps them until he is kidnapped by a group of pirates.
-Frantic to find her brother, Marla goes to the nearest town hoping to ask for help, and runs into Del, the driver of a food truck whose client refuses to pay him over pink hay that causes the town's horses to sprout wings.
-As Marla tries to form a posse to find Charlie, Del gets her out of trouble when she shows viking gold to the whole town, and agrees to help Marla find her brother in exchange for the gold.
+Marla and Charlie–who has been transformed into a Viking warrior–find themselves in the middle of a Viking battle, and Charlie helps them until he is kidnapped by a group of pirates.
+Frantic to find her brother, Marla goes to the nearest town hoping to ask for help and runs into Del, the driver of a food truck whose client refuses to pay him over pink hay that causes the town's horses to sprout wings.
+As Marla tries to form a posse to find Charlie, Del gets her out of trouble when she shows Viking gold to the whole town and agrees to help Marla find her brother in exchange for the gold.

 Marla and Del run into Rex Dasher, a secret agent and an old friend of Del.
 Rex explains that several characters have disappeared, and the group sneaks into a villainous spy headquarters to find information about the disappearances.
-Despite some issues, they successfully gather the data and escape, but Rex is later captured by the pirates.
-He is taken away to Constantinopolis and finds Charlie, who had been locked up with other characters by Emperor Maximus, who intends to have the prisoners fight to their deaths.
-Rex tells Charlie that Marla had been looking for him, which encourages Charlie to break away.
-However, he later allows himself to be recaptured so the other characters could escape.
+Despite some issues, they successfully gather the data and escape, but the pirates later capture Rex.
+He is taken to Constantinopolis and finds Charlie, who had been locked up with other characters by Emperor Maximus, who intends to have the prisoners fight to their deaths.
+Rex tells Charlie that Marla has been looking for him, which encourages Charlie to break away.
+However, he later allows himself to be recaptured, so the other characters can escape.